illinois-cs241/assignment-docs/shell.md

 :fork_and_knife: :bomb: :bangbang:

 If your code fork-bombs on _any_ autograde, then you will automatically fail this MP.
-Please make sure that your `fork` code is correct before committing your code for the nightly autograder.
+Please make sure that your `fork` code is correct before committing your code for the autograder.

 To prevent you from fork bombing your own VM, we recommend looking into [`ulimit`](https://ss64.com/bash/ulimit.html).
 This will allow you to set a limit for how many times you can fork.